DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 You should have two rounds of practice:

 1. After being given wait time the pupil volunteers an answer.
-2. After the wait time the pupil still doesn’t know the answer so the ECT needs to ask a follow up question.
+2. After the wait time the pupil still doesn't know the answer so the ECT needs to ask a follow up question.

 ### Planning for action